- My extreme situation highlights a common weight-loss mistake

 Putting your energy into music, people, hobbies, career goals and anything else important to you will bring you up!
 Feeling positive makes it easier to reach goals.
 If you feel good you’ll be more likely to work on building healthy habits than slipping into unhealthy routines.

 Dressing up is part of a healthy domino effect.
-Put your best foot forward as often as you can.

 Example of why I get up, dress up and show up